shivakcpm/task/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Assumptions

+Tag is not added in topics list json but added in topic object, I have added it in topics list also, resolving topic for tags is does not make sense

+APIs are not implemented, json files are added in assets and loading in service file, we can replace the url if APIs are available